 RECRUITING MEMBERS FOR YOUR TEAM:

-Getting the Right People for Your Preparedness Group
+Getting the Right People for Your Survivalist Group

 Recruiting the kind of people you want for your group is one of the most difficult challenges you face.
 When you form a mutual aid agreement with another person/group, you need to know that you can depend on them, trust them, and count on them to not rob you blind if they stop in to borrow your car jack after you've revealed the location of the extra house key.
 Also, you may need to recruit in someone with certain skills, such as a medic or a radio man.
-There are a number of methods available for recruiting, some of which are listed below in an order indicative of the level of security presented by each:
+There are a number of methods available for recruiting, some of which are listed below in an order indicative of the level of security presented by each:~Recruiting from a pool of family members and friends

 Recruiting from family and friends